Jurassic World Dominion: Casting

 In September 2019, Neill, Dern, and Goldblum were confirmed as returning in major roles.
-They appear throughout the film, Neill and Dern's first appearances in the series since Jurassic Park III (2001).
-It was the trio's first film appearance together since the original Jurassic Park film, although Goldblum briefly reprised his role in Fallen Kingdom.
-Goldblum and Neill had starred in their own Jurassic Park sequel, but Trevorrow considered Dominion as Dern's film because its plot is partially driven by her character.
-Trevorrow collaborated with the three actors to ensure that their characters would be consistent.
+The film marks Neill and Dern's first appearances in the series since Jurassic Park III (2001).
+It is also the trio's first film appearance together since the original Jurassic Park film, although Goldblum briefly reprised his role in Fallen Kingdom.
+Goldblum and Neill had each starred in their own Jurassic Park sequel, but Trevorrow considered Dominion as Dern's film because its plot is partially driven by her character.
+Trevorrow collaborated with the three actors to ensure that their character portrayals would be consistent with previous films.
 He said that the film would answer questions about the characters: "Who are these people now?
 What do they make of the new world they're living in, and how do they feel about being part of its history?"
 Trevorrow, Dern and Neill agreed about having Grant and Sattler reunite romantically.
 Neill said that he would get into shape for his role by running.

-Mamoudou Athie and DeWanda Wise were cast in lead roles in October 2019 without auditioning.
+Mamoudou Athie and DeWanda Wise were cast in lead roles in October 2019, without auditioning.
 Trevorrow was impressed by Athie's performance in The Front Runner (2018), and Wise was cast after Trevorrow saw her in the television series She's Gotta Have It.
+BD Wong would reprise his role as Wu from previous films, and Fallen Kingdom actors Justice Smith, Daniella Pineda and Isabella Sermon would also return.

-At the end of 2019, Justice Smith and Daniella Pineda were confirmed as reprising their roles in Fallen Kingdom; Isabella Sermon would also return as Maisie from that film.
-In early 2020, Jake Johnson and Omar Sy were announced as reprising their roles from Jurassic World, and Dichen Lachman and Scott Haze were cast.
-BD Wong was confirmed as reprising his role as Dr. Henry Wu.
-Campbell Scott was cast in June 2020 as Dodgson; the role, played by Cameron Thor in the original Jurassic Park, was recast for Jurassic World Dominion after Thor's imprisonment for sexual assault.
+In early 2020, Jurassic World actors Jake Johnson and Omar Sy were also set to return as their respective characters, Lowery and Barry, while Dichen Lachman and Scott Haze were cast as new characters.
+Campbell Scott was announced in June 2020 as Dodgson; the role, played by Cameron Thor in the original Jurassic Park, was recast for Jurassic World Dominion after Thor's imprisonment for sexual assault.
 Pratt compared Jurassic World Dominion to Avengers: Endgame (2019), another film in which he appeared; a number of characters returned to both from previous films.
 Andy Buckley (Scott Mitchell in Jurassic World) said that he had been signed to reprise his role, but his character was dropped in a rewrite.